What is a Labrum Tear?

 Glenoid Labrum Tear

 Glenoid is another name for the shoulder.
-This labrum is located on the side of the shoulder blade, connecting the blade to the head of the arm bone (humerus).
-A glenoid labrum tear is also known as a SLAP lesion, a Hill-Sachs lesion, or a Bankart lesion.
+This labrum is located on the side of the shoulder blade, connecting the blade to the head of the upper arm bone (humerus).
+A glenoid labrum tear is also known as a SLAP tear (superior labrum anterior to posterior) occurs at the front of the upper arm where the biceps tendon connects to the shoulder, a Hill-Sachs tear, or a Bankart tear.
+All types of labral tears occur often with other shoulder injuries, such as rotator cuff tears, dislocated shoulders, and torn biceps tendons.

-Swimmers, weightlifters, and football, volleyball, and baseball players are particularly prone to this type of injury, due to repetitive over-the-shoulder actions pulling vigorously on the top of the labrum.
-Additionally, these sports give athletes plenty of opportunities to twist their arm in an awkward way, or injure their shoulder in a fall or collision.
+Swimmers, weightlifters, and football, volleyball, and baseball players and other throwing athletes are particularly prone to this type of sports injuries, due to repetitive overhead motions and specific exercises, pulling vigorously on the top of the labrum.
+Additionally, these sports give athletes plenty of opportunities to twist their arm in an awkward way, or injure their shoulder, like falling on an outstretched arm or collision.

 Glenoid labrum tear symptoms include a sharp popping or catching sensation in the shoulder, followed by dull aching and instability.
 Occasionally, there may be no pain, though you still may experience some slipping or looseness in the joint.